Murder of Ann Harrison: Appeals

 Taylor was first scheduled to be executed on February 1, 2006, but was granted a stay by the United States Court of Appeals for the Eighth Circuit, on the grounds that lethal injection in his case could be cruel and unusual punishment.
 Missouri asked the Supreme Court to vacate the stay, allowing the execution.
 Justice Samuel Alito, in his first official act on the Supreme Court, voted with the majority (6–3) to refuse Missouri's request.
 Alito's vote made headlines because he did not vote with Justices Antonin Scalia, Clarence Thomas and Chief Justice John Roberts, said to be the conservative wing of the court.

 In 2006, Nunley was accused of attacking a manager at the Potosi Correctional Center, where he was being held.
 Officials said Nunley stabbed the manager in the head, collarbone, and back with a metal shard.
 The manager survived the attack.
 On August 19, 2010, it was announced that Nunley was to be executed on October 20, 2010.
 However, he was later granted a stay of execution by a federal judge.

 Executions

 On February 26, 2014, Taylor was executed via lethal injection, after last minute appeals questioning the reliability of Missouri's new, unnamed supplier of the execution drug pentobarbital were turned down.
 He became the fourth person to be executed in Missouri in four months.
+Prior to his execution, Taylor wrote a letter to Harrison's parents, apologizing for his role in her murder.

 On September 1, 2015, Nunley was executed, also via lethal injection, after three Supreme Court issued orders denying him a stay of execution.
 He was 50 years old.
 The appeals pending before the Court questioned the constitutionality of the death penalty, the sentencing of Nunley before a jury rather than a judge, and the secrecy of the state of Missouri in acquiring the drug used to perform the execution.